 SITE and OBJECTIVE: Lake Elaine is a 65 acre site in Southeast Flagstaff, AZ.
-The site features a drained lake that is surrounded my multiple residential structures in a ponderosa pine tree forest.
-Objectives for this project were to capture aerial imagery to create an orthomosaic image, and produce mass points and break lines so that the client (a local surveyor) could produce a topographic surface for further engineering design work.
+The site features a drained lake that is surrounded by multiple residential structures in a ponderosa pine tree forest.
+Objectives for this project were to capture aerial imagery to create an orthomosaic image, and produce mass points and break lines so that the client, Ardurra, a surveying and engineering firm) could produce a topographic surface for further engineering design work.

 WORKFLOW: The surveyor set 10 Ground Control Points (GCPs) throughout the Area of Interest (AOI).
 The AOI was then flown and Structure from Motion (SfM) processing was used to create a GEOREFERENCED point cloud.
 That point cloud was then classified into ground and non-ground points, from which mass points and breaklines are created.
 This workflow produces much more accurate and efficient (in terms of file size) surfaces than other methods.